pathwaycom/pathway/README.md

 #### Python docker image

-You can also use a standard Python image and install Pathway using pip with a Dockerfile:
+You can also use a standard Python image and install Pathway Live Data Framework using pip with a Dockerfile:

 ```dockerfile
 FROM --platform=linux/x86_64 python:3.10